The Succulent Plant Page goes to

 Aeonium decorum Webb ex Bolle 1859

-This densely-branching sub-shub has compact rosettes of ovate leaves, although the rosettes are planted out here as bedding.
+This densely-branching succulent sub-shub has compact rosettes of ovate leaves, although the rosettes are planted out here as bedding.

 Native to the Canary Islands (Gomera, Tenerife).